chromium/chromium/docs/login/fingerprint.md

 Fingerprint unlock policy is dependent on device policy and hardware specs.
-Fingerprint can be manually enabled for testing by calling: chromeos::quick_unlock::EnabledForTesting(true) to force enable fingerprint features.
+Fingerprint can be manually enabled for testing by calling: ash::quick_unlock::EnabledForTesting(true) to force enable fingerprint features.

 Fingerprint unlock is not considered strong authentication.
 This means that, under certain policies, fingerprint cannot be the only method of authentication